 - Bottom layer: it's usually fruit-based, but there are other types, like the pumpkin dump cake, that don't include them.

-No, you don't, in theory at least.
-What I strongly recommend is that you check that there are no large dry spots on top mid-way through baking, after all the butter has melted and started to seep into the cake mix.
-If that is the case, you might want to add a thin slice of butter to cover it and continue baking the dessert further.
+If you are using the old-fashioned way of covering the cake mix with butter slices, I recommend that you check that there are no large dry spots on top midway through baking after all the butter has melted and started to seep into the cake mix.
+If that is the case, you might want to add an extra thin slice of butter to cover the spot and continue baking the dessert further.
+Biting into dry cake mix is not what we aim for.

 Family style desserts